gdpraid/GDPR-Claim-Templates/Access-my-data.md

 If your organization has a self-service option letting your users can download their data in a commonly used machine-readable format from your website, please advise where I can access this option and whether it contains all of the data you hold or not.
 If your self-download option does not provide access to all of my data, please explain what data is not included, and provide access to the omitted information.

+Please be aware that I also want access to information you may hold on any closed accounts I have had with you in the past, that might not be available through self-service.
+I am attaching a copy of my passport and a list of current and previous email addresses, which may help you better identify my information.

 If you do not wish to or cannot provide access to my information, I ask you to state the reasons with precise reference to law and relevant articles in the data protection regulation, so that I have the necessary background information should I choose to lodge a complaint with the Data Protection Authority (DPA).

 I ask that you send me the information in a secure manner so that this request does not lead to further consequences in regards to my personal information.